ndimov/course-linker/README.md

 Run the server with `npm run server`.
 Make sure to change SERVER_URL in the client code (You can set it to empty string and it will use the localhost proxy in `package.json`)

 Run the client with `npm start` in development.
-Production uses gh-pages.
+Run `npm deploy` to build and deploy the app to gh-pages.